Merkel seeks help for EU jobless, critics call it electioneering

 But the timing of the meeting has raised eyebrows.

-Germany's opposition Social Democrats (SPD) criticised Merkel for holding a "show summit".
+Germany's opposition Social Democrats (SPD) criticized Merkel for holding a "show summit".

 "Now she is driving around Europe in an ambulance handing out band-aids for the injuries she has caused with her own policies," the SPD's Andrea Nahles said.